EmilMaric/cad-capital-gains/CONTRIBUTING.md

 1. Create a new branch
 2. Bump up the release numbers in `pyproject.toml` and `capgains/__init__.py`
 3. Push + create PR.
 Once PR is ready, merge it into the master branch.
-4. Create an annotated tag `git tag -a <VERSION>`, and push the tag with `git push <VERSION>`.
+4. Create a new release using the Github release tools.
+This will create a new tag and kick off a CI build.
 The ensuing CI build will notice that this is a tagged commit and will package the project and push it to PyPI.